 The Royal Society runs a number of fellowship schemes, including five-year University Research Fellowships, two-year Newton International Fellowships, flexible Dorothy Hodgkin Fellowships designed for those with family commitments.

-- Newton International Fellowships (typically opens February 2019)
+- Newton International Fellowships (typically opens in February)

-- Royal Society Dorothy Hodgkin Fellowships (typically opens October 2018)
+- Royal Society Dorothy Hodgkin Fellowships (internal deadline October 2020)

 The EU has several programmes which provide postdoctoral fellowships.
 Note that the UK is a full member of these schemes and will be for some time making the Theory group at Imperial a fully eligible host.
 A lot of internal work is needed for these applications so again please contact us well before any deadline.

 - ERC Starting Grants (internal deadline late September 2020)

 - Marie Skłodowska-Curie Individual Fellowships (internal deadline August 2020)